FeathBow/TJU-RL-template/README.md

 **English** | [简体中文](README.zh-CN.md)

-Professional LaTeX template for academic recommendation letters from Tianjin University
+A LaTeX template for academic recommendation letters from Tianjin University

 </div>